connet-dev/connet/README.md

 tokens-file = "path/to/client/tokens" # a file that contains a list of client tokens
 # one of tokens or tokens-file is required

-addr = ":19190" # the address at which the control server will listen for connections, default to :19190 cert-file = "path/to/cert.pem" # the server certificate file, in pem format key-file = "path/to/key.pem" # the server certificate private key file
+addr = ":19190" # the address at which the control server will listen for connections, defaults to :19190 cert-file = "path/to/cert.pem" # the server certificate file, in pem format key-file = "path/to/key.pem" # the server certificate private key file